 “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father in heaven.
 Many will say to Me in that day, ‘Lord, Lord, have we not prophesied in Your name, cast out demons in Your name, and done many wonders in Your name?’
 And then I will declare to them, ‘I never knew you; depart from Me, you who practice lawlessness!’
 Matthews 7:21-23 NKJV

 This section is to help us respond to His promptings.
 But be doers of the word, and not hearers only, deceiving yourselves.
 James 1:22

 - This is a hard word, but a necessary one.
 Have you opened the door to the enemy, giving him legal access in your life?
-If you are going to make it in God in any area, obedience is crucial!
+Obedience leads us to operate in our place in the kingdom.
 Write in your journal what God is showing you and do it.
 A life of a Christian is full of repentance, but God is in the business of bringing life after death.
 Do not be afraid to die to self and experience His new life.

 How can you obey God to show Him your love for Him?

 Our Daily Bread for tomorrow will be about what to do when someone hurts you.

 Like this post?
 Pin it for later!
 Your friends would probably like it, too!
 Use the icons below to share it with them.
 They’ll be glad you didn’t keep it all to yourself.